thaisantero/thaisantero.github.io/_posts/2023-02-13-using_activemodel_translation_with_PORO.md

 This configuration is very similar to the [translation using `ActiveRecord`], replacing the name `activerecord` with `activemodel`.

-So, for example, if you post the following parameters:
+So, for example, if you create an instance object with the following parameters:

 {% highlight ruby %}
-params = {
-  height: 0,
-  weight: 76
-}
+bmi = Bmi.new(height: 0, weight: 76)
 {% endhighlight %}

-The json response will be:
+Validating the object the message error will be:

 {% highlight ruby %}
-{
-  "errors": [
+bmi.valid? #=> false

-    "Altura deve ser maior que 0"
+bmi.errors.full_messages #=> ["Altura deve ser maior que 0"]
-  ]
-}
 {% endhighlight %}

 With the BMI attribute translated.